Human rights in Northern Cyprus: Rights of minorities

 In 2008, a synagogue was opened in Kyrenia for the small Jewish community in Northern Cyprus which mostly comprises non-resident businesspersons.
 There have been no reported Anti-Semitic attacks.

+The tiny Greek and Maronite minority communities live in enclaves and suffer from social and economic disadvantages.
+The small Kurdish population is reportedly subject to discrimination in employment.
+Both groups have complained of surveillance by Northern Cyprus authorities.

 Rights of women

 The law of Northern Cyprus prohibits domestic violence under a general assault/violence/battery clause in the criminal code, although a separate domestic violence legislation has not yet been passed in Northern Cyprus.
 In January 2009, the Turkish Cypriot Human Rights Foundation, noted that women do not have equal rights as men, nor do they live in similar conditions as men, especially when married.
 Women are prevented from enjoying their rights by the patriarchal society.
 A US Department of State report in 2010 indicated that although authorities handled and prosecuted rape cases effectively, violence against women was an issue and there were no NGOs to support victims of rape.

 History

 Issues pertaining to the Cyprus problem

 In 2001, the US Department of State said that Greek Cypriot and Maronite minorities are not treated as well as they should be.
 However, another US Department of State report in 2002 reported that the government of Northern Cyprus was easing restrictions on minorities and it respected the rights of travelling abroad and emigrating.
 In April 1998, the United Kingdom-based National Coalition of Anti-Deportation Campaigns asserted that the Turkish army had carried out a forced migration policy where Kurds were forced to colonise Northern Cyprus from the Republic of Turkey, and The Immigration and Nationality Directorate of the United Kingdom in 1999 said that Kurds were not being discriminated against and enjoyed equal political and religious rights to others.

 The Class Action lawsuit, Greek Cypriots, et al. v.
 TRNC and HSBC Bank USA, initiated by Greek Cypriot refugees from the Turkish invasion of Cyprus in 1974, has been joined by Sandra Kocinski, Pat Clarke and Suz Latchford who paid for but have never been given legal title to the villas that they purchased in the northern part of the island.

 The Immoveable Property Commission of Northern Cyprus offers to buy outright the properties of displaced persons in case of an application to the commission but does not allow the return of displaced persons to their properties or land.